 ABOUT

-NATALIE ELIZABETH WEISS creates experimental electro-acoustic music that places storytelling at the nerve center of her work.
-A self-taught multi-instrumentalist and DJ, Natalie completed her BFA in Theater in 2004, moved to Brooklyn and began composing for her avant-garde performance group Unicornicopia.
-Soonshe was DJing professionally.
-Natalie’s hybrid musical work has been presented at Carnegie Hall, PS1: MoMA, BAM, The Munch Museum (Oslo), New York Theater Workshop, Roulette, Le Poisson Rouge, Joe’s Pub and the Performa Biennial.
-Projects include collaborations with Caroline Polachek (Chairlift), Ches Smith, Jeremiah Cymerman, Joshua Rubin, Shelley Burgon, Brian Chase, choreographer Celia-Rowson Hall, costume designer Machine Dazzle, as well as members of Wooster Group and Fischerspooner.
+NATALIE ELIZABETH WEISS is a story teller who creates experimental electro-acoustic music.
+A self-taught multi-instrumentalist and DJ with a BFA in Theater, Natalie’s hybrid performance work has been presented at Carnegie Hall, Rockefeller Center, PS1: MoMA, BAM, The Munch Museum (Oslo), New York Theater Workshop, LPR, Joe’s Pub and the Performa Biennial.
+She has fulfilled commissions for The Wooster Group, The Brooklyn Philharmonic, Roulette Intermedium and Ars Nova and has collaborated with Mark Ronson, Caroline Polachek, Ches Smith, Jeremiah Cymerman, Joshua Rubin, Shelley Burgon, Brian Chase, choreographer Celia-Rowson Hall, costume designer Machine Dazzle and Fischerspooner.
 Special thought is always given to the set, costumes and lighting and Natalie usually performs in her own work.

 Natalie’s work as a DJ very much informs her orchestral arrangements.
 Her interactive DJ sets have lit up dance floors across the US, South America and Asia.
 She has been featured in the Wall Street Journal, Rolling Stone, TimeOut NY, the New Yorker, VICE and other media outlets worldwide.
 Natalie is also the founder of Baby DJ School, a music education program that teaches infants and toddlers to DJ in order to accelerate their cognitive development.
 Baby DJ School has been described as “an exciting new musical landscape” (TIME Magazine) and “really creative and fun” (Good Morning America).
 As an educator, she has also been a visiting artist to MFA students at NYU and has led two experimental composition classes -- both of which were featured in The New York Times.